NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Feats/Divine Declaration.md

 You can call forth a holy or unholy word from the realms beyond to punish your foes.
-Once per day, you can cast [[Spells/Divine Decree|Divine Decree]] as a 7th-rank divine innate spell.
+Once per day, you can cast [[Divine Decree|Divine Decree]] as a 7th-rank divine innate spell.

 *Source: Pathfinder Player Core*
 *ORC*